ianschwartz/site/src/posts/raspberry_pi_timelapse_cam_pt1.md

 But how far can we take it?

 I have this idea I've been mulling over for a while.
-I recently got the new Raspberry Pi High Quality camera, and it's pretty nice.
+I recently got the new `Raspberry Pi High Quality camera`, and it's pretty nice.
 I'm using the cheapest lens I could get, and the images are pretty good.
 Eventually, I'd love to invest in a nicer lens, but experience has taught me to build first and then buy later.
 I've got a whole pile of Arduino and Pi boards to remind me, lest I forget.